Install Couchbase Server on Red Hat Enterprise Linux, Oracle Linux, or Amazon Linux 2023

 couchbase hard nproc 16384

-For more information (provided in the context of non-root install and upgrade), see Establish Limits for User Processes and File Descriptors.
+For more information about non-root installation and upgrade, see Establish Limits for User Processes and File Descriptors.

 Next Steps

-• If it is the first node in a deployment, initialization and provisioning happens all at once when you create a cluster of one.
+• If it’s the first node in a deployment, initialization and provisioning happens all at once when you create a cluster of one.

 • If you already have an existing cluster, the node is initialized and provisioned when you add it to the cluster.